Get FREE SHIPPING over $299 🚚

-Oktoberfest Greetings: Popular German Phrases for Oktoberfest
+Popular German Phrases to Greet at Oktoberfest

-Oktoberfest Greetings: Popular German Phrases for Oktoberfest
+Popular German Phrases to Greet at Oktoberfest

-German Greetings for Oktoberfest
+What are the Popular German Greetings for Oktoberfest you Must Know?

-“Servus!
+"Servus!"
 (SER-voos)

 "Grüß Gott" (GROOS GOTT)